vigneswara-propelo/harness-core/README.md

 ```

 ## Running docker builds with bazel

+### Install gcloud
+1. `brew install --cask google-cloud-sdk`
+1. Add gcloud to your PATH
+   1. Either, manually follow the onscreen instructions from brew
+   1. Or, run the SDKs installer `/usr/local/Caskroom/google-cloud-sdk/latest/google-cloud-sdk/install.sh`
+1. Run `gcloud init` to configure your installation
+1. Please select `platform` project in GCP during the configuration.
+1. Once all configurations done then you should be able to pull images from gcr registry.

+### Build images
 We have added flexibilities of building docker images with bazel. <br/>
 Docker rule reference: https://github.com/bazelbuild/rules_docker. <br/>
 To build docker images through bazel locally(i.e. access private images, push etc) we need to configure gcloud auth for docker.
 You can run these